Manu Dibango doing what he loved to do. Playing his Saxophone

 Excerpt from the 1973 film "Salsa", directed by León Gast and Jerry Masucci.
 Recorded at the Roberto Clemente Coliseum in San Juan, Puerto Rico.
 Composition by Manu Dibango and arrangements by Bobby Valentín.

-Here below is the poster of the film called "Salsa" which also featured Manu Dibango, as well as a number of other musicians - made in 1973 (supplied to me via the help of - JUAN PENA - This email address is being protected from spambots.
+Here below is the poster of the film called "Salsa" which also featured Manu Dibango, as well as several other musicians - made in 1973 (supplied to me via the help of - JUAN PENA - This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 The poster of the film called SALSA that featured Manu Dibango